-- As the processing speed of setting and canceling address-match breaks is relatively fast, you can save the times of writing into the internal flash ROM of an MCU.
-Therefore, address-match breaks precede the other breaks when setting breakpoints in the internal flash ROM area of an MCU. - Address-match breaks can be set only in RAM and ROM areas of an MCU. - Address-match breaks can be set or canceled even when the user program is being executed.
+- As the processing speed of setting and canceling address-match breaks is relatively fast, you can save the times of writing into the internal flash ROM of an MCU. - Address-match breaks can be set only in RAM and ROM areas of an MCU. - Address-match breaks can be set at up to 8 points. - Address-match breaks can be set or canceled even when the user program is being executed.